romankempt/aimstools/docs/intro.md

     > **dos.py** handles atom-projected densities of states.
 Summing up different DOS contributions or to get the total DOS is easily done.

-    > **multiplots.py** contains exemplary functions to combine plots in different fashions, for example overlaying ZORA and ZORA+SOC bandstructures or bandstructures and DOS.
+    > **multiplots.py** contains exemplary functions to combine plots in different fashions, for example overlaying ZORA and ZORA+SOC bandstructures or combining bandstructures and DOS.

     > **To do:** instead of making every module in-line executable, I will provide a superscript that automatically detects the calculation type and provides an easy plotting functionality.

 ## Installation
 I recommend using Anaconda to manage package dependencies and updates.
 See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
+For simplicity, download my [ase-env](https://anaconda.org/romankempt/ase-env/files) from the anaconda cloud.
+This should contain all necessary libraries and a couple more.

 Simply download the zip from github and unpack it.
 Then run: